HatimW/Arc/README.md

 # Sevenn

-Sevenn is an offline-first study app for organizing diseases, drugs, and concepts.
+Sevenn is an offline-first curriculum planner and study companion built for block-based medical programs.
+It unifies lecture scheduling, flashcards, exams, and review queues in a single browser workspace that runs entirely offline.
 This repository hosts the SPA implementation using vanilla JavaScript, bundled for direct use from the filesystem.

 ## Features

 - Runs completely offline; open `index.html` to get started.
+- Block board dashboards highlight upcoming lectures and review commitments.
 - Token-based global search filters items in browse views.
 - Study builder and sessions for flashcards, quizzes, and review.
 - Export and import data, including Anki CSV.